MicrosoftDocs/customer-voice/fp-docs/survey-text-format.md

 > [!div class=mx-imgBorder]
 > ![Formatting applied to a survey](media/survey-text-format.png "Formatting applied to a survey")

+> [!NOTE]
+> You can also format the thank you message and footer text by using the formatting toolbar.
+More information: [Survey response options](invite-settings.md#survey-response-options)

 ### See also

 [Create a new survey](create-new-survey.md)<br>